AmonRaNet/grive-tools/README.md

 # Grive Tools - Ubuntu Google Drive desktop integration (custom packaging)

 This is fork of The Fan Club grive-tools (base version 1.15).
-Mainly was created to build debian package for Ubuntu 18.04.

 # How to